Safety and security

 If you suspect a gas leak or smell of fumes, call the National Grid immediately on 0800 111 999.

-Open the windows to get clean air and turn off your gas supply at the meter.
+Open the windows to get clean air in and turn off your gas supply at the meter.
 Do not operate switches as a spark could ignite a gas leak.

 Oil, solid fuel and air-source heat pump inspections